aimms/function-reference/deprecated/data-management-via-a-single-data-manager-file/data-manager-files/casetypecategories.rst

 ---------

     *case\_type*
-        An element of the set ``AllCaseTypes``, refering to the case type for which you want to retrieve the included data categories.
+        An element of the set :aimms:set:`AllCaseTypes`, refering to the case type for which you want to retrieve the included data categories.

     *category\_set*
-        A subset of the set ``AllDataCategories``, on successfull return this subset is filled with the data categories included in the case type.
+        A subset of the set :aimms:set:`AllDataCategories`, on successfull return this subset is filled with the data categories included in the case type.

 Return Value